ceph/ceph/doc/dev/osd_internals/erasure_coding/proposals.rst

-The choice of whether to use a read-modify-write or a parity-delta-write is complex policy issue that is TBD in the details and is likely to be heavily dependant on the computational costs associated with a parity-delta vs. a regular parity-generation operation.
+The choice of whether to use a read-modify-write or a parity-delta-write is complex policy issue that is TBD in the details and is likely to be heavily dependent on the computational costs associated with a parity-delta vs. a regular parity-generation operation.
 However, it is believed that the parity-delta scheme is likely to be the preferred choice, when available.